Jebonn/Active-Directory-Lab/README.md

 6. The name and location of the VM can be left as is.
 7. Use 32 GB for the disk size (Microsoft recommends 32 GB as the minimum).
 8. A minimum of **2 GB of memory and 2 CPU cores** should be chosen.
 Click "Finish" to create the VM.

-> *(Optional) more RAM and cores may be allocated to help speed up the installation process of the operating systems and Active Directory in the later steps.
-Once installed, the allocation can be reverted back.*

 9. Once the first VM has been made, create the second VM by clicking on the "Home" tab and repeat steps 2 - 4.
 10. This time, choose Windows 11 x64 instead of Windows Server.
 11. The name and location of the Windows 11 VM can be left as is.